Rust Traits: Defining Character

 }

-Nonetheless we make significant progress because we no longer have to write each implementation of the .print() method.
+Nonetheless we made significant progress because we no longer have to write each implementation of the .print() method.

 First we define a Printable trait and its interface have one print() method.